Joker666/cogman/example/simple/README.md

 #### Config:

 Cogman provide most simplest approach to setup config file.
 It only ask for `amqp` & `redis` connection address.

-Here `mongo` is optional.
-But for re-enqueuing task, It's required.
 Other field will be fill up by default value if they are empty.

 ```go
 cfg := &config.Config{